 The Business of IT Blog

-Business Continuity vs Business Resiliency: What’s The Difference?
+Business Resilience vs Business Continuity: What’s The Difference?

 If there is one thing that businesses around the world have learned this year, it is this: nothing is certain.
 When we wished each other Happy New Year, most of us expected life to go on as usual.
 But as Dr. Spencer Johnson said in his best-selling book Who Moved My Cheese,